 Renasant (RNST)

 We’re skeptical of Renasant.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team

 1. News